whomad1/pychain/README.md

 # pychain
- blockchaing built on python for educational reasons
+ blockchain built on python for educational reasons